Nsohko/WhisperSG/README.md

 ### 6.1.
 Setup

-Creating a new conda environment is strongly recommended due this project's large number of version-specific dependicies.
+Creating a new conda environment is strongly recommended due this project's large number of version-specific dependencies.

 ```
 conda create --name whispersg python=3.10`
 conda activate whispersg
 ```

 Next, we shall install pytorch together with compiled CUDA binaries from conda.
 Ensure that the version of torch and CUDA installed is compatible with your specific device.
 WhisperSG has been tested using pytorch==2.3.0 and CUDA==12.1.
 `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia`

 Next install ffmpeg through conda.
-'conda install ffmpeg=4.2.2'
+`conda install ffmpeg=4.2.2`

 Clone into this repository, and move into it.
 ```